Virginia Institute of Marine Science

 Elementa-Science Of The Anthropocene

-Schofield, O; Miles, T; Alderkamp, AC; Lee, S; and Haskins, C, "In situ phytoplankton distributions in the Amundsen Sea Polynya measured by autonomous gliders" (2015).
+Schofield, O; Miles, T; Alderkamp, AC; Lee, S; Haskins, C; Rogalsky, E; Sipler, R; Sherrell, RM; and Yager, PL, "In situ phytoplankton distributions in the Amundsen Sea Polynya measured by autonomous gliders" (2015).
 VIMS Articles.
 827.